’s-Hertogenbosch’s living room

 During the following centuries, the term hospitality gained a slightly different substantiation.
 De Hoofdwacht [town gaol] was situated on the premises and they made sure to give local criminals a warm welcome.
 The building subsequently served as the most welcoming post office in the world.
 Only in 1896 did Dirck’s spirit return when the house became a bar-restaurant.
 And was named Central.

 A little later, consummate host Johan Rademaker appeared.
 He turned Central into a hotel in 1905 and laid the foundations for the family of hoteliers in this city.
 His most illustrious successor so far?
 Grandson Tonny, the driving force behind today’s hyper-modern, luxury hotel complex who remained active until he was 91!
 These days it is great-granddaughter Karin and her team who show what makes Hotel Central what it is and hopes to remain for a very long time: ’s-Hertogenbosch’s living room.

 Simultaneously historic and hyper modern

 Hotel Central is as contemporary and hyper modern as it is steeped in history.
-That applies to all our 125 dream rooms, each of the 12 multi-functional top rooms, brasserie Cé, private dining De Leeuwenborgh, Tony’s Bar, De Moriaen, our gym (with its fairy tale view of Saint John’s Cathedral) and our unique penthouse.
+That applies to all our 125 dream rooms, each of the 12 multi-functional top rooms, brasserie Cé, private dining De Leeuwenborgh, the impressive 14th-century vaulted cellar De Hoofdwacht, De Moriaen, our gym (with its fairy tale view of Saint John’s Cathedral) and our unique penthouse.

 Jheronimus was a patron